 There are two challenges to incorporating these techniques into your practice.
-The first is learning the techniques.
-I hope the instructions given in this essay are adequate.
+The first is adapting the techniques to your unique psychology and physiology.

 The second challenge is determining which techniques to practice on any given day.
-There are numerous ways to proceed.
 I suggest you go through the following three-week cycle several times.
-When you are comfortable with the techniques, and familiar with how they affect you, you will be confident in determining your own daily schedule.
+When you are comfortable with the techniques and familiar with how they affect you, you will be confident in determining your own daily practice.